Flights during the holidays for Thanksgiving in the United States, for Christmas and for New Years, are expensive.

 But… when we’re like everyone else, wanting to fly home or somewhere else for Thanksgiving, Christmas or New Years, we’re stuck with the law of supply and demand just like everyone else.

-So how does one save on flights for the holidays?
+So how does one save on holiday flights?
 It’s all about timing and the time to plan is now.

-The Bottom Line: How to Save on Flights for the Holidays
+The Bottom Line: How to Save on Holiday Flights

 For those of you who don’t want to read the full analysis on how to save on flights for Thanksgiving, Christmas and New Years that’s below, here’s the cheat sheet on buying flights for the holiday season: